LeaderPortfolio

 Joined Grupo México

-Joined Grupo México, a company established by his father.
+Joined Grupo México established by his father.

 1978